CumulusNetworks/docs/content/cumulus-netq-46/Installation-Management/Upgrade-NetQ/Upgrade-System.md

 #### Upgrade Using the NetQ CLI

-After completing the preparation steps, upgrade your NetQ on-premises or Cloud VMs using the NetQ CLI.
+After completing the preparation steps, upgrade your NetQ on-premises or cloud VMs using the NetQ CLI.

 To upgrade your NetQ software: